numoonchld/numoonchld.github.io/_posts/2019-01-18-generate-an-express-app.md

 git add .
 git commit -m "Zeroth Commit"
 ```
-the *package-lock.json* file has been committed. *tupla-gen* can be a starting point for developing complex apps.
+the *package-lock.json* file has been committed. *tupla-gen* can be a starting point for developing complex apps

 ## Remote:

-this app can be pushed to a repository hosting service like Github, Gitlab, Heroku or Bitbucket. a *remote* of the app(s code repository) lives on the desired hosting service
+this app can be pushed to a *remote* repository on hosting service like Github, Gitlab, or Bitbucket

 #### set *origin* url:
 for this *tulpa-gen* example, first a *remote* called *origin* is set

-for this, create a **blank** github repository (needs an active github account) and copy it's url - lets call that *remote url*. then, add a *remote* for this url (to the *git config* file of the local repository) using
+for this, create a **blank** github repository (needs an active github account) and copy it's url - lets call that _remote-url-slug_

+then, add a *remote* for this url (to the *git config* file of the local repository) by
 ```
-git remote add origin *remote url*
+git remote add origin _remote-url-slug_
 ```
-by convention, the name *origin* is intended to be the first or the direct clone of the local repository
+by convention, the name *origin* is intended to be the first remote (or the direct) clone of the local repository